How Much Does Car Insurance Go Up After an Accident?

 Car Insurance Rates Before and After an At-Fault Accident

-The national average rate increase after an at-fault accident is 48.8%, but your actual increase depends heavily on which insurer you're with.
-State Farm raises rates 24.3% for the same driver profile — less than half the national average — while Progressive raises them 58.1%.
+The national average rate increase after an at-fault accident is 48.8%, but your actual increase depends most on which insurer you're with.
+Companies apply different at-fault surcharges.
+State Farm raises rates 24.3% for the same driver profile, less than half the national average., while Progressive raises them 58.1% on average.
+Some insurers also offer accident forgiveness, which can keep your rate flat after a first at-fault accident.
 Monthly cost increases among the five insurers below range from $42 at State Farm to $117 at Allstate.
-Shopping your policy before renewal can make a meaningful difference if you have an at-fault accident on your record.
+Your driving record and location also affect the final number.

 State Farm